Dithyramb

-Dithyramb is a sound sculpture project that began in 2017.
-The idea came about during a discussion I had with a physicist on how I perceive the engagement of two people interacting with each other, the complexity their relation creates and how it assists into abstraction in thought.
+Dithyramb is a sound sculpture that was conceived during a discussion I had with a physicist on how I perceive the engagement of two bodies interacting with each other and the power structures their social interaction forms.
 The prototype of this work took form in Besançon, FR during the artist residency at ISBA – Institut Supérieur des Beaux-Arts de Besançon (2017).

 Dithyramb is an extension of the body, made out of wood, a leather corset-harness, contrabass strings, black horse-riding helmet, and metallic, acrylic, and electronic components.
 It is considered a string-based instrument and can be attached to effect pedals, synthesisers, sound mixers, soundcards, and music software.
 Dithyramb consists of five main separated parts that are attached to each other and can be performed when the performer wears the corset-harness, and allow their body to fall backwards in a diagonal axis (partly hanged), thus creating a force opposing the wall’s direction.
 To initiate sounds out of the contrabass strings, the performer needs to put an additional force, tension, pulling and weight towards the same direction, opposing the wall.
 When the right amount of force, tension, pulling and weight is applied, the performer is ready to play.